eudoxia0/flashcards/Cards/Geology.md

 C:
 Term: [lithosphere]

-Definition: [The rigid outermost layer of the Earth, made up of the crust and the upper mantle.]
+Definition: [The rigid outermost layer of the Earth.]

 C:
 Term: [asthenosphere]